3708 Socus: Orbit and classification

 It orbits the Sun at a distance of 4.4–6.0 AU once every 11 years and 11 months (4,353 days; semi-major axis of 5.22 AU).
 Its orbit has an eccentricity of 0.16 and an inclination of 13° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken at Lowell Observatory in November 1930, more than 43 years prior to its official discovery observation at Cerro El Roble.

 Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 7 October 1987 (M.P.C.
 12323).
-On 14 May 2021, the object was named after Socus from Greek mythology by the Working Group Small Body Nomenclature (WGSBN).
+On 14 May 2021, the object was named after Socus from Greek mythology by the Working Group for Small Bodies Nomenclature (WGSBN).
 While defending his brother, Socus was killed by Odysseus, who taunted him as he died.

 Until the asteroid received its name in May 2021, it had been the lowest-numbered unnamed minor planet for many years (there are more than half a million numbered minor planets with more than 20,000 of them being named).
 This contrasts with the neighboring asteroids 3707 Schröter and 3709 Polypoites, that were named in September 1993 and April 1988, respectively (M.P.C.
 22499/12976).
 The asteroid 4035 Thestor, the next-lowest numbered unnamed minor planet, was also named by the WGSBN in May 2021.